-As is evident from the power flow analysis results performed for this study, the additional 640 MW generation injection into Missile Site Substation has the potential to overload the Greenwood - Monaco and Leetsdale - Monaco 230 kV lines following the loss of the Smoky Hill - Leetsdale 230 kV line as well as overload the Leetsdale-Monroe 230 kV underground line following the loss of the Daniels Park - Arapahoe 230 kV line.
+As is evident from the power flow analysis results performed for this study, the additional 500 MW generation injection into Missile Site Substation has the potential to overload the Greenwood - Monaco 230 kV line following the loss of the Smoky Hill - Leetsdale 230 kV line.
 Results are shown in the power flow analysis results provided in Table A.1 in the Appendix.
-Therefore, network upgrades are required for the proposed GI-2016-27 interconnection to achieve 640 MW NRIS4.
-The network upgrade consists of replacing limiting substation equipment to increase the thermal rating of the Greenwood - Monaco 230 kV line as well as replacing the underground cable to increase the rating of the Leetsdale - Monroe 230 kV line.
+Therefore, network upgrades are required for the proposed GI-2017-11 interconnection to achieve 500 MW NRIS4.
+The network upgrade consists of replacing limiting substation equipment to increase the thermal rating of the Greenwood - Monaco 230 kV line.